ShravanCool/Dehazing-and-Fog-removal/README.md

 # Image de-hazing and fog removal using DCP and CAP

-This is a simple image retrieval project from foggy and hazy images by usin the methods of Dark Channel Prior and Colour Attenuation Prior.
+This is a simple image retrieval project from foggy and hazy images by using the methods of Dark Channel Prior and Colour Attenuation Prior.

-# Directions for Setting up Environment-
+## Directions for Setting up Environment-

 To install the source, pre-requisites include-